Japanese Porcelain marks

 |

 1038.
-Literally hundreds of companys produced dinnerware with European or Western style designs.
+Literally hundreds of companies produced dinnerware with European or Western style designs.
 It is not a Noritake mark, but is similar in design to those made during that period.
 Many of these companies were in business for very short periods of time.
 Style suggests a post WWII date, possible 1960s.

 |

-| Chikaramachi branch factory of Noritake |
+Chikaramachi branch factory of Noritake |

-| Chikaramachi, Made In Japan.
+Chikaramachi, Made In Japan.
 In use on porcelain made at the Noritake factory, Chikaramachi branch, during 1928-1946.
 Mark occurs in black and red.
 Porcelain intended for the United Kingdom market uses "Foreign" instead of Made in Japan.
 Same factory also used a mark with a crown inside a wreath.
 After the Noritake Morimura Gumi period that ended 1946, the factory changed name to Hinode Shokai. |

 |

 928. Mark: chi kara machi.
-Lusterware (or lustreware) type porcelain.
+Lusterware (or lustre ware) type porcelain.
 Date: Mid 20th century

 Click here to see large picture